aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-INCIDENT-CREATION.md

 <br/>So, in this task, we will verify that an incident is created in ServiceNow by launching an EC2 instance of type `t2.medium`.

 ## Launch EC2 instance of size t2.medium from ServiceNow
-1. Go to the ServiceNow browser tab, open the system administrator menu (Top right of the screen) and then Choose `Impersonate User`, choose `Abel Tuter` as the impersonation.
+1. Go to the ServiceNow browser tab, open the system administrator menu (Top right of the screen) and then Choose `Impersonate User`, choose `SCEndUser01` as the impersonation.
 2. Go to the Service Catalog screen in ServiceNow, choose EC2 instance, then specify Product name as `My-Snow-EC2-Instance-2`.
 ![snow-prov-3](/labs/end-to-end-it-lifecycle-management/resources/snow-prov-3.png)